-Fortunately, this Debt Calculator makes the math part of the process easy.
-Simply input your debt, interest rate, and payments and the calculator does the heavy lifting for you.
+Fortunately, this Debt Calculator makes the math easy.
+Simply input your current monthly payment, annual interest rate, amount owed, and whether you are making fixed or declining minimum payments – the calculator does the heavy lifting for you.

 Get Out Of Debt – Step By Step

-Step 1: Identify the Cause:
+Step 1: Identify The Cause

-Step 2: Implement the Cure:
+Step 2: Implement The Cure

 It’s time to apply whatever strategies are necessary to correct those habits:

 Remember, the goal for this step is to spend less than you earn.
-When you reach this point you will have the monthly savings necessary to begin paying down your debt (as shown in the debt calculator above).
+When you reach this point you will have the monthly savings necessary to begin paying down your debt (as shown in the Debt Calculator above).

-Step 3: Pay Down the Debt
+Step 3: Pay Down The Debt

 Take The First Step And Stick To Your Plan